stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 data type `Expr` to represent a simple language of well typed arithmetic and boolean expressions.
-The `Expr` type constructor should take an additional argument of type `Type`, to keep track of the type we get, when we evaluate an expression.
+The `Expr` type constructor should take an additional argument of type `Type`, to keep track of the type we get when we evaluate an expression.
 The following constructs should be part of our small
 language: